akcaHalit/Kotlin-MVMM-Beginner/README.md

      binding.calculatedResult = "0"
 ```

-> We also can write our own codes on ViewPage:   just for practicing
+> We also can write our own codes on the View Page:   just for practicing
 ```
  android:textColor="@{Integer.parseInt(calculatedResult) > 50 ? @color/purple : @color/black }"
  android:visibility="@{Integer.parseInt(calculatedResult) > 1000000 ?
 View.INVISIBLE : View.VISIBLE }"